 At certain sites, field machining can also be more affordable.
 It’s particularly useful in places where removing a crusher would be difficult – such as when the crusher is within a building or underground.

-If a roof would need to be taken off, or a large crane rented, or the crusher would need to be disassembled, it’s usually more efficient having field machining done.
+If a roof needed to be taken off, or a large crane rented, or the crusher needed to be disassembled, it’s usually more efficient having field machining done.

 If you’re wondering whether field service or field machining could be right for your crushing needs, get in touch with us.

-Mellott is an ideal choice for field service and field machining for three key reasons:
+Mellott is an ideal choice for a field crusher service and field machining for three key reasons: